-The shirt is constructed with flat seams that don't itch or abraid the skin while in motion.
+The shirt is constructed with flat seams that don't itch or chafe the skin while in motion.
 The material isn't super thin which also adds a touch of comfort.
 In addition, there are a few stand-out features that include a handy-dandy stash pocket that's perfect to stash a key, credit card, or small iPod.

 Featuring a slippery face fabric and a stretchy construct, this top is super easy to layer.
 Its face fabric is nice and silky smooth that doesn't generate static cling like the wool contenders in this review.
 What's more is the fabric is thin, and the fit is tight, so it doesn't catch fleecy mid-layers.

-In addition to being easy to layer over, its simple to add a shirt underneath.
+In addition to being easy to layer over, it's simple to add a shirt underneath.
 The stretchiness of the fabric easily accommodates a little tank top.
 However, the arms are quite fitted, and a t-shirt with a sleeve may bunch.
 Overall, this is a super layer-able base layer top.

 Arc'teryx, in general, is renowned for its fantastic construction.
 The craftsmanship of the seams and stitching doesn't compare to other brands.
 In this regard, this base layer top fits the bill exactly.
-Even though the initial price is high, so is durability.
+Even though the initial price is high, so is the durability.
 Use it for many years on a plethora of adventures.